 - Strengths and Weaknesses are qualities that currently exist within your business.
 Is your photography great, but your bookkeeping could use work?
 Do you work really hard, but for too many hours?
 Are you strong with event photography, but need more practice in the portrait discipline?
-If you take a little time to reflect on your work, you will know where you excel and where you could use a little help.
-If you have outside mentors, friends, or even members of your business that you trust and respect, you can ask for their help in identifying some of these areas with you. - Opportunities and Threats are forces that are working outside of your business.
-Is there an opportunity to expand your market, but there's more competition SWOT Analysis Chart in those markets?
+If you take some time to reflect on your work, you will know where you excel and where you could use a little help.
+If you have outside mentors, friends, or even members of your business that you trust and respect, you can ask for their help in identifying your areas of growth. - Opportunities and Threats are forces that are working outside of your business.
+Is there an opportunity to expand your market, but more competition in those markets?
 Can you include different types of photography, but maybe you aren't fully educated in that area?
 Think about what you want to accomplish as a business owner.
 What conditions in the market are favorable or will help you reach those goals?
 Opportunities are everywhere.
 They can be relationships you're building with influencers in your area, a new photographic niche that's becoming popular or even technology advancements.
 Finally, identify those outside forces that could hinder you.
-Threats could be an economic downturn, discontinued product items and again, changes in technology.
+Threats could be an economic downturn, discontinued product items and again, lots of competition in your niche of photography.